Kings and Kernels in Semicomplete Compositions: Kings

 {\bf Case 1:} $Q$ is strong.

 By Observation~\ref{obs3}, $T$ is strong and of course has no source.
-By the above claim, $T$ has a 3-king and furthermore has at least two 3-kings by Theorem~\ref{Bang-Huangking}, therefore, $Q$ has at least two 3-kings.
+By the above claim, $T$ has a 3-king and furthermore has at least two 3-kings by Theorem~\ref{Bang-Huangking}, hence $Q$ has at least two 3-kings, the conclusion holds by Claim.

 {\bf Case 2:} $Q$ is not strong.